TracerBench/tracerbench/packages/cli/markdown/profile.md

 `tracerbench profile`
 =====================

-Parses a CPU profile with asset and marker timings.
+Parses a CPU profile with asset and marker timings

 * [`tracerbench profile HARPATH`](#tracerbench-profile-harpath)

 ## `tracerbench profile HARPATH`

-Parses a CPU profile with asset and marker timings.
+Parses a CPU profile with asset and marker timings

 ```
 USAGE